Monsters of Man: Plot

 A robotics company is hired by a corrupt CIA Major (Neal McDonough) trying to position themselves to win a lucrative military contract.

 The company illegally airdrops four prototype robots into the middle of the Golden triangle to perform a live field test on unsuspecting drug traffickers.
-However, a group of volunteer doctors witness the robots going rogue and killing an entire village and become hunted by the robots.
-What the CIA don't know is that Mason (Brett Tutor), a former Navy SEAL, was living in the village, and seeks revenge on the robots.
+However, a group of volunteer doctors witness the robots going rogue, killing an entire village, and become hunted by the robots to cover it up.
+What the CIA didn't know is that Mason (Brett Tutor), a former Navy SEAL, was living in the village, and seeks revenge on the robots.

 Meanwhile, the Robotics team splinters as their CIA handler Boller (Jose Rosete) breaks from the rest of the team, Kroger (David Haverty), Jantz (Jessica Blacmore), as they were told there wouldn't be any killing.
 As this is happening one of the robots, BR4 (Conrad Pratt) becomes self-aware and actively resists the robotics teams control, now becoming hunted by the other robots as it attempts to connect to the internet to make a digital backup of itself and escape the jungle.

 Surviving doctors and villagers led by Mason attempt to both evade and eliminate the robots, while Boller is sent after BR4 to try and mark it for a drone strike, and kill any surviving witnesses.
-Ultimately BR4 learns the importance of life and activates its self destruct killing Boller and the last operational robot to save the survivors.
+Ultimately BR4 learns the importance of life and activates its self-destruction, killing Boller and the last operational robot to save the survivors.